TalkingData/rxloop/README.md

   },
 });

-// Subscribe to the status of the counter model at the View level
+// Subscribe to the status of the counter model at the View level,
-// When the model state changes, use View layer framework-related methods to synchronize View updates, such as React's setState method app.stream('counter').subscribe((state) => {
+// When the model state changes,
+// use View layer framework-related methods to synchronize View updates,
+// such as React's setState method app.stream('counter').subscribe((state) => {
   // this.setState(state);
 });

-// In the view layer, you can dispatch an action via the dispatch method
+// In the view layer,
+// you can dispatch an action via the dispatch method
 // Action updates the model state via epics or reducers app.dispatch({
   type: 'counter/inc',